Film: Bugsy Malone

 - Abnormal Ammo / Edible Ammunition: Custard pies and splurge guns (which are basically tommy-guns that fire blobs of custard cream).

-- Affably Evil: The main antagonist, Dandy Dan, is very polite, charming and likeable.
-Sam, who is on the good side, in much ruder and more aggressive.
+- Affably Evil: The main antagonist, Dandy Dan, is very polite, charming and likeable, if a Bad Boss.
+Sam, who is on the good side, is much ruder and more aggressive.